|Binding Death Benefit Nomination||POA|

 - detailed explanatory memo.

-For more information about SMSF succession planning strategies, please refer to the following page:
+For more information about SMSF succession planning strategies, click on the link below:

-For more information about BDBNs, please refer to the following articles:
+For more information about BDBNs, click on the articles listed below:

 - The legal minefield of BDBNs (updated)